TriggerAu/AlternateResourcePanel/PlugInFiles/ReadMe-KSPAlternateResourcePanel.txt

 Version 2.6.1.0        -    KSP Version: 0.25
 - Reattached References for 0.25
 - Added extra logging and null checks re AppLauncher
+- Added configurable setting for ReplaceStockAppTimeOut (default 20 secs) in case the stock app is taking too long to load

 Version 2.6.0.0        -    KSP Version: 0.25
 - Recompiled with 0.25 binaries